vineet8482/Vineet8482/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as DevOps
+- 🔭 I’m currently working on a too biuld my self as Developer(in programming) as per IT Industry
 - 🌱 I’m currently learning as Full Stack Developer DevOps Tools: Git
       Cloud:AWS